-Neil Schachter, MD
+Neil Schachter, M.D.

-Scientific and Medical Editorial Review Panel
+Scientific Advisory Committee, Scientific and Medical Editorial Review Panel

 Dr. Schachter is an advocate for environmental lung issues.
 He worked with the Southern Poverty Law Center for healthier factory standards and increased workers' compensation for men and women in cotton textile mills.
 He lobbied for tougher anti-smoking laws in New York City on behalf of the Lung Association and the Coalition for Smoking or Health.
 He is currently completing a study on the health effects of air pollution on children with asthma in the inner city neighborhoods of New York City.